Los Angeles To Sequoia National Park Road Trip: Best Route, Stops, & Itinerary

 Did you know that Kings Canyon is one of the biggest canyons in the US?!
 It’s even deeper than the Grand Canyon!
 The park is really massive, and it’s divided into two sections: Grant Grove and Cedar Grove.

-Most people visit the western section (Grant Grove), which is has the most infrastructure and is the easiest to access.
+Most people visit the western section (Grant Grove), which has the most infrastructure and is the easiest to access.
+During the summer months, you can also drive to Cedar Grove and avoid some of the crowds.

 1. Grant Grove Village & Visitor Center

-On your way into the park I recommend stopping in Grant Grove Village.
+On your way into Kings Canyon I recommend stopping in Grant Grove Village.
 It’s a quaint little village with a gift shop, amenities and the visitors center.
+It’s a quintessential mountain town atmosphere with rustic cabins nestled among a gorgeous forest.

-I always make it a priority to stop at the visitor center when I get to a National Park.
-There are rangers on duty who have great information on current trail closures, wildlife activity and ranger programming.
+I always make it a priority to stop at the visitor center when I visit to a National Park.
+There are rangers on duty who have great information on current trail closures, wildlife activity and a schedule of free ranger programs you can participate in.

 2. General Grant Tree

 General Grant Tree is considered to be 1,300 years old!
-It’s located in Grant Grove inside of Kings Canyon and you can see it by taking a short 0.7 mile loop hike.
+It’s located in Grant Grove inside of Kings Canyon and the trail to it is a short 0.7 mile loop.

-You’ll also be able to see other giant sequoias in the grove and centennial stump (which is massive).
+There are also other giant sequoias in the grove and centennial stump (which is truly massive).

 3. Big Stump Loop

-Big Stump Loop is an easy 1.6 mile loop that takes you to the stump of the Mark Twain tree located in Grant Grove.
+Big Stump Loop is another an easy hike.
+The 1.6 mile loop that takes you to the stump of the Mark Twain tree, also located in Grant Grove.

-Mark Twain giant sequoia was cut down in 1891 after reaching a diameter of 16 feet across.
+The Mark Twain giant sequoia was cut down in 1891 after reaching a diameter of 16 feet.

 By who?
 The US military.

-Why?
-Because no one believed that trees that big really existed, so the Army cut it down and hauled it off to display in NYC, London, and around the world.
-Turns out, people still thought it was a hoax.
+No one believed that trees that big really existed, so the Army cut it down and hauled it off to display in NYC, London, and other points around the world to prove its existence.
+Unfortunately, people still thought it was a hoax so the tree was sadly cut down for nothing.

 4. Panoramic Point Overlook

-Panoramic Point Overlook is located along Panoramic Pt road, which is a scenic winding road past Grant Grove Village.
+Panoramic Point Overlook is located along Panoramic Point road, which is a scenic winding road past Grant Grove Village.

-It’s an easy half mile loop with views of the High Sierra peaks, and the glacial gorge of Kings Canyon.
-It’s truly breathtaking.
+It’s an easy half mile loop with views of the High Sierra peaks and the glacial gorge of Kings Canyon.

 5. Hume Lake

-If you have more than one day in Kings Canyon I recommend exploring the Cedar Grove area as well.
+With a second day in Kings Canyon I recommend exploring Cedar Grove.

 You’ll take the beautiful Kings Canyon Scenic Byway, which connects Grant Grove (west) with Cedar Grove (east).

-Note: the byway is not open during the snowy season.
+NOTE: the byway between groves is not open during the snowy season.

 Along the way, stop at Hume Lake.
-This is technically part of Sequoia National Forest and is not on National Park property, but it’s still a fun visit to stretch your legs and walk around the lake.
+This is technically part of Sequoia National Forest and is not on National Park property, but it’s a fun visit to stretch your legs and walk around the lake on the drive to Cedar Grove.

 Hume Lake is the farthest point you can reach along Kings Canyon Scenic Byway in the winter.

 It’s also dog friendly!
 My mom and I drove out here in March and I loved that I could take my dog on the hike, too.
-Van life with a dog isn’t always this easy at most National Parks.
+Van life with a dog can be challenging in most National Parks because of the pet restrictions.

-The trail is under 3 miles, mostly flat, has great views of the lake, and is a loop.
-Halfway around the lake is a nice beach, which is a perfect stop for a picnic lunch or a hiking snack.
+The trail around the lake is a 3 mile loop, mostly flat, and has great views of the water.
+Halfway around the lake is a nice sand beach, which is a perfect stop for a picnic lunch.

 6. Roaring River Falls